cocos/cocos-docs/en/advanced-topics/jsb-sebind.md

 > `getter`/`setter` can not be both `nullptr`.

-Normal functions, with `User*` as the first argument, can be used as member functions.
+Common functions, with `User*` as the first argument, can be used as member functions.
 For example:

 ```c++
 std::string tokenLong_get(User *u) {